 What to lock your bike to?

 Given the most efficient bike lock in your hand, it’s the turn to decide wisely what to lock the bike too.
-To your utter disgust and despair, you will not find in the neighborhoods sufficient dedicated spaces to park your bike.
+To your utter disgust and despair, you will not find in the neighbourhoods sufficient dedicated spaces to park your bike.
 To make things worse, you will see the bike racks and the locking rails are not sturdy enough to fight the theft.
 So the lamp posts and posts carrying street signs are the only options in this regard.
 These are the safest option to lock your bike to.
 Streetlamps and street signs are usually firmly put on the pavement.
 There is another option that can provide you with relief that is the small meter with a buck at the top barring any tall thief to pull the bike over it.

 The course will complete only when you can learn what you should avoid while locking your bike to.
 They are: